 The standard installation topology represents a sample topology for this product.
-It is not the only topology this product supports.
-For more information, see About the

-Standard Installation Topology in Oracle Fusion Middleware Planning an Installation of Oracle Fusion Middleware.
+It is not the only topology that this product supports.
+See About the Standard Installation Topology in Planning an Installation of Oracle Fusion Middleware.

 About the Business Intelligence Standard Installation Topology